How do I report a bug?

 Once you become a beta tester, the easiest way to open the bug report form is by going to your profile and tapping your Tester badge > bug report form.
 You can also access the form from here.
 Correctly fill in all fields on the form with your information: name, email, platform (Android, iOS, or Web), report type, app version, and subject.

-If we can understand the problem right away, so much the better.
-For this, include the following information in the Description field:
+It will be very helpful for everyone if we can understand the problem right away.
+Therefore, please include the following information in the Description field:

-• What you were doing when the problem happened
+• What you were doing when the issue occurred

 At the end of this page, you will find a good example of how to describe a bug.